blace.ai

 blace.ai makes use of a so-call computation graph to execute all commands.
 This allows for implicit caching of reusable results (like model inferences with exact same arguments) across runs.
 Therefore usage is split into two phases, graph construction and graph execution.

-All models that are coming from the model hub or our converter tool (to be released soon) consist of two artifacts: The .h model header and the .bin payload.
+All models that are coming from the model hub or our Model Wizard consist of two artifacts: The .h model header and the .bin payload(s).

-In order to register the model you need to
+In order to run the model you need to

-The second argument is the path where the .bin model payload is searched during execution.
+The last argument is the path where the .bin model payloads are searched during execution.
 In this case we expect it next to the executable.

 Graph building